Sand smuggling in Southeast Asia: Singapore’s role

-Singapore has become the world’s largest sand importer due to its land reclamation activities.
+Singapore has become the world's largest sand importer due to its land reclamation activities.
 To account for its drastic economic and demographic growth the country has increased its land mass by 20 percent in the last 40 years.
 The land reclamation is ongoing, and it has been estimated that Singapore will need an additional 1.8 billion m3 of sand over the next seven to eight years for its plans to eventually increase its surface area by a total of 30 percent compared to its original size.

 Because the island state has already exhausted its domestic sand resources it imports sand from its surrounding neighbours.
 Most of this sand was obtained from the beaches of Malaysia, Indonesia, and Vietnam.
-But because they were burdening the social and economic costs that resulted from sand extraction Singapore’s major sand suppliers successively prohibited sand exports to the island.
+But because they were burdening the social and economic costs that resulted from sand extraction Singapore's major sand suppliers successively prohibited sand exports to the island.
 Malaysia banned sand exports to Singapore in 1997, Indonesia banned them in 2007, and Vietnam first limited the exports in 2008 and banned them in 2009.
 This prompted the country to expand its supplier relations to Myanmar, the Philippines, and Bangladesh while allegedly continuing to illegally smuggle sand from Indonesia, Malaysia, and Vietnam.

 In Cambodia, which also had banned sand exports, official sand export data do not match the equivalent sand import data of Singapore which has raised the concern that the country is engaged in large scale sand smuggling to Singapore.
-Sand at a retail value of 248 million USD was shipped illegal from Cambodia to Singapore.
+Sand at a retail value of US$248 million was shipped illegal from Cambodia to Singapore.
 Similar to this, Singaporean statistics show sand imports from Malaysia of 3 million tonnes in 2008, while Malaysian statistics report 133 million tonnes of sand exports to Singapore for the same year.
 An estimated 600 million tonnes of sand illegally leave Indonesia yearly heading for Singapore.

 Government officials of both Cambodia and Singapore are suspected to be involved in the illegal activities since companies have been given licences to dredge in protected areas.
 Singapore claims that sand is imported on a commercial basis and that officials are not involved in the sand supply, but Global Witness claims that it found evidence that government agencies are indeed procuring sand.